Wheel Alignment Cost – Are You Paying Too Much?

 2017 Land Rover Range Rover$254-$298.$265-$311.$258-$302.

-Some shops offer free alignment checks if you’re already having work done, but all mechanics will charge for the actual alignment.
+While some shops will perform free alignment checks while work is being done, all mechanics will charge for the alignment.

-Read More: What is Tire Rotation?- How to Rotate and Why
+Read More: What is Tire Balancing and Why is it Necessary?

 Factors That Impact Alignment Cost